No ‘Go Live’ Date Yet For North Carolina Mobile Sports Betting, But Mobile Comes Before In-Person

 During Thursday’s brief meeting, Carpenter displayed a computer slide showing the seven mobile sports betting operators that have applied for a North Carolina license.
 They are:

-These seven submitted applications before the Dec.
+These seven applications were submitted before the Dec.
 27 deadline.
 The Penn Sports application will operate under the ESPN BET brand.
 Others can apply for a license but won’t be allowed to begin when the launch occurs, officials have said.

 Governor Sets March Madness As Goal

-By law, commercial sports betting cannot begin before next Monday but has a June 15 "go live" deadline.
+By law, commercial sports betting cannot begin before next Monday, but has a June 15 "go live" deadline.
 State officials have previously said the Jan.
-8 date is occurring too soon and is out of the question as a date for mobile wagering to begin.
+8 date is too soon and out of the question for mobile wagering to begin.

 Gov. Roy Cooper, a Democrat, has set the NCAA March Madness basketball tournament as the goal for launching mobile wagering.